Knguyen-dev/cs-notes/systems/Concurrency/3_asyncIO.md

 A central hub that manages and executes tasks.
 Allowing multiple tasks to be executed, seemingly in parallel.
 A task goes into the event loop and it's executed immediately or hangs.
 If it hangs, then it still stays within the event loop, but another task will enter the loop to be worked on.
 Then once it stop hanging, then the event loop will work on it.
 Once all tasks are completed, the event loop will close.

 Everything runs in the main thread, no thread switching involved.
 Apparently here's how it works:
-1. Main code runs utnil it yields (returns or awaits something)
+1. Main code runs until it yields (returns or awaits something)
 2. Then the event loop takes control:
   1. Checks if any IO is ready
   2. Runs the callbacks/coroutines on that data.